Spacetime-Efficient and Hardware-Compatible Complex Quantum Logic Units in qLDPC Codes: Background

 Resource costs for FTQC have continuously improved over the past decade due to improving encoding rates and more efficient techniques for logical action.
 More recently, ISA (co-)design and memory hierarchy proposals have unlocked additional gains from the system level.

 Initial proposals for an FTQC relied on multiple layers of concatenated codes such as Steane codes \cite{steane}.
 These schemes provided a clear theoretical foundation, but their resource costs scale exponentially to the number of correctable errors.
 On the other hand, surface code architectures promised only quadratic qubit overhead.
 Logical computation on surface codes has evolved substantially: early proposals relied on defect braiding \cite{Fowler2012surface}, while later approaches introduced lattice surgery for more space-time-efficient merge-split operations \cite{Litinski2019gameofsurfacecodes}.
-Recently, symmetry-based constructions enabling transversal logical operations have further reduced overhead in tailored architectures \cite{FoldTransversal}.
-The state of the art (SoTA) architecture proposal on reconfigurable atom arrays uses surface codes with transversal decoding, which we use as a baseline for comparison \cite{Zhou_2025}.
+The state of the art (SoTA) architecture proposal on reconfigurable atom arrays uses transversal Clifford operations correlated decoding, which we use as a baseline for comparison \cite{Zhou_2025}.

 qLDPC codes can potentially achieve 10x qubit-reduction with near-term devices, while at present they often struggle to implement algorithms due to the lack of generically applicable logical ISA.
 One way around this is to use qLDPC as low-footprint quantum memory in a hierarchical system, where surface codes are still used for logical computations \cite{IBMBB,HGPconstantAtoms, stein2024architecturesheterogeneousquantumerror,JoshBB, gidney2025factor2048bitrsa}.
 While achieving a reduction in footprint, such systems may be bottle-necked by I/O for applications with high parallelism\cite{stein2024architecturesheterogeneousquantumerror, JoshBB}, and may be less efficient from the space-time cost perspective.
-With various methods to trade between space and timecosts\cite{fowler2013timeoptimalquantumcomputation}, compilations of practical algorithms that targets space-time volume can avoid inherent program-serializations to more effectively mitigate the impact of high idle volumes \cite{LitinskiActiveVolume}, which may limit the range for memory hierarchy proposals to find substantial application.
+With various methods to trade between space and time costs\cite{fowler2013timeoptimalquantumcomputation}, compilations of practical algorithms that targets space-time volume can avoid inherent program-serializations to more effectively mitigate the impact of high idle volumes \cite{LitinskiActiveVolume}, which may limit the range for memory hierarchy proposals to find substantial application.